mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 $ sudo gem install bundler --version 2.0.2
 ```
 #### Obtaining the source code
 We use GitHub to host the source code so we recommend that you install [Git](https://git-scm.com/) to get the source code.
 Optionally, you can also contribute by submitting [pull requests](https://help.github.com/articles/creating-a-pull-request/).
-If you do not have git installed you can do so with Homebrew by opening a terminal and executing:
+If you do not have Git installed you can do so with Homebrew by opening a terminal and executing:

 ##### MacOS